 Dermatologists undertake a minimum of a further six years specialist postgraduate study after their six year basic medical degree.
 They maintain their professional standards and develop new skills through the professional development program of the Australasian College of Dermatologists.

 Our Dermatologists are regularly invited to present papers and attend both national and international conferences.

 To learn more about Dermatology visit the Australasian College of Dermatology website here.

 A/Prof. Stephen Shumack OAM

 M.B.B.S.
 (Hons), F.A.C.D., F.A.I.C.D.

 He is a clinical Associate Professor at Sydney Medical School (Northern) at Sydney University.
-He is also the Deputy Medical Director of the Skin and Cancer Foundation, Australia, is a consultant Dermatologist at the Royal North Shore Hospital of Sydney, and has a private practice at St George Dermatology, Kogarah.
+He is also the Medical Director of The Skin Hospital, Darlinghurst and Senior Staff Specialist at the Royal North Shore Hospital of Sydney, and has a private practice at St George Dermatology, Kogarah.

-He is the immediate past President of the Australasian College of Dermatologists.
-He has previously been on the Boards of the Skin & Cancer Foundation Australia and Epiderm (Australian Dermatology Research and Education Foundation).
+He is a past President of the Australasian College of Dermatologists and is a current chair of the board of the Skin and Cancer Foundation, Australia.
+He is also a board member of the International League of Dermatological Societies.
 He has also been a former Head of the Department of Dermatology at St George Hospital, Kogarah.
 He is a Fellow of the Australian institute of Company Directors.

 Dr Terence Poon